Skip to content

 }

-If you use IntelliJ, execute jeka intellij: iml to synchronize the IDE metadata.
-If IntelliJ does not reflect changes, execute jeka intellij: initProject.
-By default, jeka-src is declared as a test source folder of the IntelliJ module.
-You can make it live in its own module by executing jeka intellij: jekaSrcAsModule.
+By default, jeka-src is declared as a test source folder.
+You can isolate it in its own module by executing jeka intellij: sync splitModule=true.

 Execute jeka hello.
 A Hello World message is printed on the console.